franc6/aiyproject-voicehat-activate-light-with-snips/README.md

 sudo pip3 install paho-mqtt
 ```

-Next, modify snips.lights.py to specify the host and port for your snip's MQTT.
+Next, modify snips.lights.py to specify the HOST and PORT for your snip's MQTT.
 If this is running on a snips satellite, these should match the "mqtt" entry in
 the "[snips-common]" section of your snips.toml file.

+Modify snips.lights.py to specify THIS_SITE if you have changed the name of the
+site (this is mandatory for a satellite!).
+You'll find this in the "bind"
+setting of the "[snips-audio-server]" section of your snips.toml file.
+Just
+don't include the @mqtt part.

 Update snips.lights.service to point to your copy of snips.lights.py